Last Updated on

 Omelette?
 Did somebody say cheese and chive omelette?
 YES!
 Look right now and feast your eyes on this herbaceous cheesy omelette.
 Yup!
-That’s right I did it again, I nailed another recipe with my foolproof dairy free cheese.
+That’s right I did it again, I nailed another recipe with my foolproof Vegan nut cheese.
 It feels like a revolution when you’re trying to replicate conventional food.

 My favourite thing was cheese on toast but it had to be pressed together in a sandwich maker and just like any other child I thoroughly enjoy eating pizza, pizza was a Friday night dinner, we coined the term “every man for himself” which translates to everyone being free to eat whenever they saw fit on Friday.